gobuffalo/docs/templates/docs/routing.md

 })
 ```

-By default a group will inherit any middleware from it's parent app.
+By default a group will inherit any middleware from its parent app.

 ```go
 a.Use(SomeMiddleware)